Sao Miguel (Azores) for Digital Nomads: The Ultimate Guide

 I also found the Atlantic Bikes app particularly useful for renting bikes and going from Ponta Delgada to Sao Roque.

-Bonus tip for those who want to avoid wasting a lot of time: to end the rental, lock the small padlock above the rear wheel by hand.
-Otherwise, you'll be there for 1 hour figuring out how to do it.
+Bonus tip for: To end your rental with Atlantic Bikes, remember to lock the small padlock above the rear wheel by hand.
 Trust me, it can be a huge waste of your time and money.
-If it wasn't for a super nice guy who called for help and explained what to do, I'd probably still be there!
+If it wasn't for a super nice guy who helped and explained what to do, I'd probably still be there!

 Finally, I advise against using taxis on the island because there are definitely not the cheapest option out there.